sainib/ambari-util/ambari-bootstarp/README.md

 ##---Execute the following steps manually -----
 vi Hostdetail.txt
-#Add all host names in the file
+#Add all host names in the file in the following format
+server1
+server2

 vi ~/install/hosts
-#Add all host enteries
+#Add all host enteries in the following format
+1.2.3.4 server1
+2.3.4.5 server2
 ```

 ------------------------------------------------